Christopher Symons KC

 After spending upwards of 40 years as a practising barrister, 26 of them as a QC, and 17 years as a Deputy High Court Judge, Christopher now works as a full time International Commercial Arbitrator and also accepts appointments as a mediator when a commercial approach is required.

 Best known for his expertise in insurance and reinsurance disputes.
-He is also recommended for construction, telecommunications, shipping, pharmaceuticals and commodities arbitrations.
+He is also recommended for working on Arbitrations involving general commercial and financial disputes construction, telecommunications, shipping, pharmaceuticals and commodities.
 He acts as chair and co-arbitrator in cases under the auspices of the ICC, the LCIA, ARIAS, AAA and UNCITRAL among others.

 Strengths: "He is thoughtful, very judicial and is top of my list for insurance-related arbitrations."
 "He is always well prepared and prompt to reply."
 "He is very efficient and an excellent arbitrator."
 Chambers and Partners 2022